openedx/open-edx-proposals/oeps/oep-0004-arch-oauth-scopes.rst

 Site admins can create long-lived OAuth2 client application keys that can in turn be exchanged for shorter-lived access and refresh tokens.
 These keys can optionally be scoped down to a custom list of available authorizations.

-We do not currently have a cohesive strategy for creating or managing scopes across the Open edX platform and have reached a point where further maturity is required in this area.
+We did not have a cohesive strategy for creating or managing scopes across the Open edX platform and had reached a point where further maturity was required in this area.

 This proposal puts forward a strategy that is is straightforward for both application developers (those who need to know about the available scopes) and Open edX platform admins and service teams (those who need to implement the restrictions).